Car data collected by automobiles is awesome. Unfortunately, few owners know about it.

 Telematic devices download engine data and send it to remote technicians.
 They then troubleshoot engine problems from a distance.
 Automatic toll collectors track your travels.

 Today, Travelers United actively works to get Congress or the DOT to institute new legal requirements for car data.
-Though many car companies say they proactively protect privacy, consumer advocates don’t believe in an industry policing itself.
+Though many car companies say they proactively protect privacy, consumer advocates don’t believe or have trust in an industry policing itself.

 Auto companies should follow basic data collection rules